emosca-cnr/margheRita/README.md

 # Installation

-The package requires a series of other R packages, which are availble in [CRAN](https://cran.r-project.org/), [Bioconductor](https://www.bioconductor.org/) or[github](https://github.com/).
+The package requires a series of other R packages, which are availble in [CRAN](https://cran.r-project.org/), [Bioconductor](https://www.bioconductor.org/) and [github](https://github.com/).
 In most of the cases, the following instructions guarantee that all such dependencies are installed:

 ```{r, eval=FALSE}
 install.packages("devtools")